patrickbucher/learning-clojure/getting-clojure.md

 Aliases don't mask ordinary bindings, so an `employees` var would still be visible.

-Using `:refer`, vars from anothe rnamespace are pulled into the current
+Using `:refer`, vars from another namespace are pulled into the current
 namespace:

     (require '[dilbertix.employees :refer [employees job-satisfaction])